albertleng-projects/glare_removal_project/README.md

 - The **validation loss** achieved is **0.1388**, which does not meet the target of **0.06** due to constraints in time and resources.
 That would be addressed in future enhancements.

+*(Note: I overlooked plotting Training Loss vs Validation Loss for epochs, and due to long training intervals, I could not rerun the training to plot again)*

 ---

 ## 🚀 Using the API